victorjoh/lions-pride-inn/README.md

 2. Select Existing Gradle Project
 3. Select the directory in which this README exists
 4. Press Finish

-Tools we will use are:
-Buildship: Eclipse Plug-ins for Gradle

 ## Gilded Rose requirements
 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime